albertlagman/3D-Hemispherical-Laser-Scanner/README.md

 https://www.youtube.com/watch?v=Gfr9DGkmo1A

-My partner and I adapted code from here to make our own version of it.
+My partner (Arnold Yeung) and I adapted code from Callan Mackay on Instructables to make our own version of it.
+The link to his work is provided below

 http://www.instructables.com/id/3D-Environment-Laser-Scanner-From-Scratch/?ALLSTEPS